kyma-incubator/examples/ory-hydra/scenarios/jwt/README.md

-# Dex JWT Token example
+# Example for Oathkeeper JWT Authentication with Dex ID Token

 ## Overview